 Upon landing at Key West, my husband and I were dazed for a while – Key West was unlike anyplace we’d seen before!
 We strolled along happily, arm in arm, having forgotten about catching the trolley, and without a care in the world 🙂

-Of course we soon realised that we had only 6 hours and had to make the most of it.
-So we boarded the trolley, which is essentially a hop-on hop-off service, with the coach drivers providing a live audio tour of the city.
+Of course, we soon realized that we had only 6 hours and had to make the most of it.
+So we boarded the trolley, which is essentially a hop-on-hop-off service, with the coach drivers providing a live audio tour of the city.
 The drivers are extremely friendly folks who run you through a history of the different places along with tips on what to do, where to eat etc.

 We proceeded next to Duval Street, the busiest part of town.
 It is lined on both sides with restaurants, cafes, boutiques, art galleries and residential houses.

 Higgs Beach was our next stop.
 The clear, turquoise waters looked so inviting!
 You can easily lose track of time if you’re beach bums like us.
 Of course, we had to move on quickly as there was quite a bit of exploration left to do.